Knicks rally late, top Pelicans in OT for 6th win in row

 The Pelicans scored seven straight after the game was tied at 92 with under 5 minutes left in regulation, and they led by six after a basket by Bledsoe with 1:48 to play.

 But Rose made a 3-pointer to start the rally and then set up the tying one to finish it.
-He drove into the lane and even though the Knicks needed a 3, Lonzo Ball slightly cheated into the middle and left Bullock alone in the corner.
-Rose then blocked Bledsoe’s jumper to end regulation.
+Both Williamson and Bledsoe confirmed that the Pelicans were aware of the instructions to foul after the Knicks inbounded the ball trailing by three.

 Williamson didn’t make his first basket until 3.9 seconds remained in the first quarter for a 25-21 lead.
 He then got going quickly in the second, catching an alley-oop pass that Ball threw from just inside midcourt for a dunk that made it 31-26.